jasonwollam/game-challenge/README.md

 <ol>
   <li>Open \UDKGame\Config\DefaultEngine.ini - Add <strong>+EditPackages=StarterPlatformGame</strong> under [UnrealEd.EditorEngine]</li>
+  <li>Start Unreal Frontend (\Binaries\UnrealFrontend.exe), click clone and rename the profile to your liking</li>
+  <li>Maps to cook: Remove any maps, then add StarterPlatformMap.udk (That should be the only map your cooking)</li>
+  <li>Click Script - This will drop down.
+Click Full Compile</li>
+  <li>Start UDK Editor, click UnrealEd button</li>
-  <li>Start UDK Editor and open the map StarterPlatformMap.udk
+  <li>Open the map StarterPlatformMap.udk
     <ul>
       <li>Goto View > World Properties</li>
       <li>Click Game Type to expand</li>
       <li>From Default Game Type drop down select SPG_GameInfo and save the map</li>
     </ul>
   </li>
-  <li>Start Unreal Frontend, click clone and rename the profile to your liking</li>
-  <li>Maps to cook: Remove any maps, then add StarterPlatformMap.udk (That should be the only map your cooking)</li>
-  <li>Click Start - This will compile your code, cook the maps, and launch the game</li>
+  <li>Now your ready to play.
+Click the green play button in the top right (Opens new window).
+If you click the blue play button it will launch the game in the viewport.</li>
 </ol>

 <hr />